Skip to content

 Lobster pipelines introduced a new dimension to cost management.
 Pipelines use llm-task steps — structured JSON-in/JSON-out LLM calls that specify their own model tier per step.
 This means:

-• Per-step model selection — a DoD verification pipeline can use Haiku for field-presence checks and Sonnet only for the final compliance judgment.
-Each step pays for exactly the model tier it needs.
+• Per-step model selection — a DoD verification pipeline can use the cheapest deterministic checks first and reserve stronger models only for compliance judgments that actually need them.

 • No conversation overheadllm-task calls don’t carry conversation history.
 Each step gets only the input it needs, dramatically reducing input token counts compared to running the same logic in a full agent session.